Joey Tempest

-Rolf Magnus Joakim Larsson (born 19 August 1963), known professionally as Joey Tempest, is a Swedish musician.
-He is best known as the lead vocalist of the rock band Europe.
-He has written most of the band's biggest hit songs, including "The Final Countdown", "Rock the Night", "Cherokee" and "Carrie".
+Rolf Magnus Joakim Larsson (born 19 August 1963), known professionally as Joey Tempest, is a Swedish musician and the lead vocalist of the rock band Europe.
+He wrote most of the band's hit songs, including "The Final Countdown", "Rock the Night", "Cherokee", "Open Your Heart" and "Carrie".

 Early life

 Rolf Magnus Joakim Larsson was born in Stockholm, Sweden on 19 August 1963.
 When he was eight years old, he would sit in front of the television or radio with a tape recorder and try to capture songs from the UK or US that he liked and listen to them over and over again.
 He learned how to play the piano and a friend of his father's taught him three chords (A, D and E) on his sister's acoustic guitar.

 Larsson played football and ice hockey and competed in go-cart racing; he once came in fourth place in the Junior Cart Race, a Swedish championship.
 Like many of the other Europe members, Larsson grew up in Stockholm suburb Upplands Väsby.
 His biggest influences were Thin Lizzy and Led Zeppelin.
 During his teens, Larsson played in a number of bands such as Jet, Blazer, Made in Hong Kong and Roxanne.
 At that time, Larsson alternated between playing rhythm guitar and bass, in addition to lead vocals.